- Brand name

 Tell your doctor if:

-Your doctor will discuss the risks and benefits of using MAXIDEX when pregnant
+Maxidex is not recommended in pregnant women.
+Your doctor will discuss the risks and benefits of using Maxidex Eye Drops when pregnant.

-Your doctor will discuss the risks and benefits of using MAXIDEX when breast-feeding.
+Your doctor will discuss the risks and benefits of using Maxidex Eye Drops when breastfeeding.

-If you have not told your doctor about any of the above, tell them before use MAXIDEX.
+If you have not told your doctor about any of the above, tell him/her before you start to use Maxidex Eye Drops.

 Using other medicines

-Tell your doctor or pharmacist if you are using other eye drops or taking any medicine particularly corticosteroids, Non-Steroidal Anti-Inflammatories (NSAIDs), antivirals, atropine, or other anticholinergics.
+Tell your doctor or pharmacist if you are using other eye drops or taking any medicine.
 This includes any that you buy without a prescription from a pharmacy, supermarket or health food shop.

 How much to use